Smartwork allows you to create and publish your own assignments using the Norton Question Library.

 To save the assignment settings so that they apply to all Student Sets that use this assignment, do the following:

-- A modal window will pop up.
+3. The below window will pop up.
 Click "Save to All Student Sets".

 Previewing the Assignment